-In the spring semester of your first-year, you will have an opportunity to take one elective from among several elective offerings.
+In the spring semester of your first-year, you will register for two electives selected from among several elective offerings.
 All electives are three credits.
-There are many different valid opinions on how to select your elective.
-Some suggest that it is best to choose a course that will fulfill a graduation requirement or a Diploma Privilege requirement.
+There are many different valid opinions on how to select your electives.
+Some suggest that it is best to choose at least one course that will fulfill a graduation requirement or a Diploma Privilege requirement.
 Others believe that selecting a course taught by a professor you enjoyed first-semester is a good method.
 Similarly, choosing a course based on the subject matter has some supporters.
 Finally, some opine that the subject matter of certain courses is more helpful if taken earlier in one's career.
 Below is a description of some of the considerations for some of the elective courses.

 Civil Procedure II